53 Wall Decor Ideas for Boosting Blah Spaces

 Searching for a stylish way to store (and show off) some of your most treasured objects?
 Pictures ledges are surprisingly affordable and instantly turn your beloved baubles (like this wall of cameras on Alt for Damerne) into works of art.

 For as simple as they are, wooden crates can form an insanely chic wall display.
-Case in point: this wall of wooden storage crates in a Connecticut coffee shop featured on West Elm's blog, which offers plenty of storage opportunity (but still looks just as good when empty).
+Case in point: this wall of wooden storage crates in a Connecticut coffee shop featured on West Elm’s blog (which is no longer active), which offers plenty of storage opportunity (but still looks just as good when empty).

 While this is a post about wall decor, we implore you not to forget your ceiling and consider it an additional surface you can decorate.
-Oft overlooked but still oozing with design potential, statement ceilings are a stylish way to turn a ceiling into a room's centerpiece.
-Fashion your own with paint or wallpaper (like we saw in Violeta's house call) and make a big interior statement with your ceiling.
+Oft overlooked but still oozing with design potential, statement ceilings are a stylish way to turn a ceiling into a room’s centerpiece.
+Fashion your own with paint or wallpaper (like we saw in this house tour in Limerick, Ireland) and make a big interior statement with your ceiling.

 An oversize vintage map, like this one from Helen’s home tour, fills an oddly shaped wall with color and character in no time.